sunscrapers/data-apps-demo/README.md

 `Streamlit` is a popular Python library used for creating interactive web applications for data visualization and machine learning. `Streamlit` is served via [Tornado](https://www.tornadoweb.org/en/stable/).

 ## What is Dash by Plotly?
-`Dash` is a Python framework built on top of Plotly for creating interactive web applications for data visualization and analytics. `Dash` is built on top of [Flask](https://flask.palletsprojects.com/en).
+`Dash` is a Python framework for creating interactive web applications for data visualization and analytics. `Dash` is built on top of [Flask](https://flask.palletsprojects.com/en) and [Plotly](https://plotly.com/python/).

 ## What is a Panel by HoloViz?
 Panel is a Python library within the HoloViz ecosystem, used for creating interactive web applications for data visualization, analysis, and modeling. `Panel` is served via [Tornado](https://www.tornadoweb.org/en/stable/).